sageexplorer/kubernetes-docker-aws-/README.md

 kubernetes Cluster

  * Kubernetes cluster is created by cloudformation template on Amazon.
 The files needed for cluster creation is in cloudformation folder.

+ * To build kubernetes deployment, and service in AWS, run `kubectl create -f deployment.yaml && kubectl create -f service.yml` commands from the kubernetes directory.

  How to update the site?